 I also want to take a sec to be mindful of not painting an ableist picture here.
 You do NOT need to engage in regular exercise to be healthy.
 There are plenty of people who are physically disabled and unable to partake in certain physical activities.
 Exercise is ONE tiny piece of the holistic health pie, and the assumption that you MUST workout to be healthy is ableist in essence.

 If you choose to (and are able to) include movement into your life, I hope this post helps you find a more empowering, joyful, and realistic way of approaching it than you’ve found so far.

 PS – I’m not a personal trainer.
 None of this should be taken as exercise routine advice.
 I’m a Registered Dietitian and Registered Yoga Teacher and most importantly a human being living in the same toxic exercise culture you’re (likely) living in too.
 I’m sharing my 32 years experience as a human & movement along with 10 years experience as a dietitian who has helped hundreds of clients relearn a healthy relationship with food and moving their bodies.

 PPS – If you don’t feel like moving at all lately it could be the pandemic.
 Try to cut yourself some slack for even SURVIVING during such a chaotic, stressful, uncertain time.
 The gyms and home workout videos will be there when you’re ready.
 A break from movement is sometimes just what we need.

 When I talk to clients about developing a healthy relationship with food we work to get rid of the black and white, all or none, restrict/binge cycle way of eating.
 We encourage you to tune into your body’s signals and desires so that you can make food choices based on internal cues like hunger, fullness, satisfaction, pleasure, and joy to support your overall health and well-being.
-You can read more about this by checking out my post on What is Intuitive Eating here.
+You can read more about this by checking out my post on the 10 principles of intuitive eating and how they can work for you.